Beyond Implicit Bias: The Insignificance of SGD Noise in Online Learning: Introduction

 \textbf{Offline vs. Online:} One distinction absent from the aforementioned discussion is the difference between the online and offline regimes.
-For instance, to the best of our knowledge, only Smith et al. \cite{SmithDBD21} investigate the effect of a large learning rate in the online setting, and show that SGD with high learning rate has an implicit bias towards reducing gradient norms.
+For instance, \cite{SmithDBD21} clearly investigate the effect of SGD noise for a single epoch training, and show that it has an implicit bias towards reducing gradient norms.
 In contrast, we observe empirically that in the online setting, implicit bias doesn't affect the network in function space.
-The Deep Bootstrap framework of Nakkiran et al., \cite{nakkirandeep, ghosh2021stages} contrasts the online and offline worlds, revealing that a significant portion of offline training gains can be attributed to its online component.
-Recent works also demonstrated the detrimental effects of repeating even a small fraction of data~\cite{hernandez2022scaling}, particularly showing that LLMs are susceptible to overfitting in the offline regime~\cite{xue2023repeat}.
+The Deep Bootstrap framework of \cite{nakkirandeep, ghosh2021stages} contrasts the online and offline worlds, revealing that a significant portion of offline training gains can be attributed to its online component.
+Recent works also demonstrated the detrimental effects of repeating even a small fraction of data~\citep{hernandez2022scaling, xue2023repeat}, for LLMs.

 \textbf{Network Evolution.} Similar to us, multiple works discuss the similarity of SGD dynamics across hyperparameter choices.
-This question has been studied from the lenses of example order \cite{increasing, simplicity-bias, hacohen2020let, Behnam-difficulty}, representation similarity \cite{Kornblith0LH19, yamini-stitching}, model functionality \cite{olsson2022incontext}, loss behaviour \cite{DDD}, weight space connectivity \cite{FortDPK0G20, pmlr-v119-frankle20a} and the structure of the Hessian \cite{CohenKLKT21}.
-Our work focuses on the online regime, and as opposed to previous studies, gives evidence to the \emph{Golden Path} conjecture in this regime wherein SGD noise strides (in function space) along the gradient flow trajectory but with noise.
+This question has been studied from the lenses of example order \citep{increasing, simplicity-bias, hacohen2020let, Behnam-difficulty}, representation similarity \citep{Kornblith0LH19, yamini-stitching}, model functionality \citep{olsson2022incontext}, loss behaviour \citep{DDD}, weight space connectivity \citep{FortDPK0G20, pmlr-v119-frankle20a} and the structure of the Hessian \citep{CohenKLKT21}.
+Our work focuses on the online regime, and as opposed to previous studies, gives evidence to the \emph{Golden Path} conjecture in this regime wherein SGD noise strides (in function space) along the gradient descent trajectory but with noise.
 As shown by both our work and others, the golden path conjecture does \emph{not} hold for offline learning.